Human Research Protection Program (HRPP)

 For more information regarding why you might want to use a human subject, the procedure in using human subjects, and who should be involved when using a human subject please visit the Regulations to Protect Volunteers in Research web page.

 What Do You Do When an Incident Happens?

 It is best to avoid any accident or negative event when dealing with human subjects, but we are aware that incidents happen.
 In the event an incident occurs with a human subject, it must be reported immediately.
 Contact your campus HRPP coordinator email@example.com immediately to discuss the event and to determine whether it must be reported.
 For more information, please visit Guidance on Reporting Incidents to OHRPR.

-ORSP would like to make your research experience as serene as possibly.
-In order for this to happen, we need you to do you part, and allow ORSP to do its part in assisting you in the process.
+ORSP would like to make your research experience as serene as possible.
+In order for this to happen, we need you to do your part, and allow ORSP to do its part in assisting you in the process.
 If you are experiencing any difficulties or are in need of any assistance, please feel free to contact us, or for more specific assistance please contact OHRP.